chepakovich/react-stations/README.md

 # Sample stations selector
 This application is built with React and uses Mini TuneIn API.
 It presents stations split into two categories: music and news.
-The stations in each category are sorted by their popularitym, with the most popolar shown on top.
+The stations in each category are sorted by their popularity, with the most popolar shown on top.

 Here is a screenshot:
 <p align="center">